CyanolabFreiburg/Syntney/README.md

 		path and name where all outfiles are getting stored.
 Folder is NOT created if it is not present
 -c --cluster_script
 		path to the R synteny extraction script
+-r --page_rank
+		activate or deactivate PageRank (on/off); default=on
 -p --w_dir
 		path where temporary files are stored. default is the current directory Folder is not created if it is not present